mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 ## Chapter 13

-Kipnu was silent on the long walk home, following the perimeter of the island to avoid guardians.
+Kipnu was silent on the long walk home, following the perimeter of the island to avoid hunters.
 Fanla walked next to him, trying in vain to think of something to say.
 They were both too shocked to think clearly.

 "Kipnu," a maman called to him.